replicatedhq/help-center/content/docs/native/packaging-an-application/docker-options.md

 ```

 ### Security Options
-With security options you can use Docker security with existing well know systems such as apparmor.
+With security options you can use Docker security with existing well know systems such as AppArmor.

 ```yaml
   security_options: